Series 7 Episode 5 The Jammed Zip Part One Written by Peter Darwin

 It was a grim affair to see Terry Black’s body hanging upside-down from the ceiling, like a sadistic execution for some kind of crime, except the wrong way around.
 Sarah Jane, however, had faith in her young companions that if a violent murder scene got too much for them, they would withdraw – she was not one to patronise her young adventures.
 It was almost such a ridiculous situation, however, that the three teens, and Sarah Jane herself, couldn’t grasp it as real.

-“He’s well hung,” Dan mused, as he watched Terry’s dead eyes boggle in their dead sockets.
+“He’s well hung,” Dan gulped, as he watched Terry’s dead eyes boggle in their dead sockets.

-Zoe was not amused by Dan’s dreadful sense of humour, and by the amount of times she had heard rehashes of the same joke, so she responded with a scathing headshake and a glare.
-“You repulse me.”
+Zoe was not amused by Dan’s dreadful sense of humour, and by the amount of times she had heard rehashes of the same joke, so she responded with a scathing glare and a sharp jab to his stomach.
+"You're an idiot."

 Dan decided to shoulder the insult as a compliment.
 “Thank you.”

 Beth chose that moment to chip in.
-“Have some respect for the dead dude.”
+“Respect the dead dude.”

 "Says the girl calling him a dead dude."